eclipse/amalgam/README.md

-Please go to the dedicated [Wiki](https://wiki.eclipse.org/ModelingAmalgam)
+Please go to the [Wiki](https://github.com/eclipse/amalgam/wiki) section of the Github repository.